bitbart/tibet/ocaml/README_MONITOR.txt

 3) m_onDuty
    val m_onDuty : tsb_extNetwork -> process_name * tsb = <fun>
-Function m_onDuty takes a network and return a list with the names  of the participant which are on duty.
+Function m_onDuty takes a network and returns a list with the names  of the participant which are on duty.

 4) m_culpable
  val m_culpable : tsb_extNetwork -> (process_name * tsb) list = <fun>
-Function m_culpable a network and return a list with the  names of the participants  which are culpable.
+Function m_culpable takes a network and returns a list with the  names of the participants  which are culpable.

+5) m_possibleActions
+ val m_possibleActions :
+  tsb_extNetwork ->
+  (process_name * (performedAction * tsb_extGuard) list) list
+Function possibleActions takes a network and returns a list with : the id of the process,  a list of couples with possible actions and related guard.

 (********************************************************************)
 (*                          Example                                 *)